 A Beginner’s Guide To Careers in UX Design: This primer, filled with interviews and advice from actual UX experts, will help fill you in on how to break into the UX industry, and what to do to keep on moving towards the highest levels of UX craftsmanship.

 Remote: Acclaimed 37signals founder Jason Fried wrote this definitive guide on working from home.
-This “new model of getting things done” often applies to UX designers who will have flexibility to pursue many freelance opportunities, or who will work on a flexible basis with their full-time employers.
-It’s a must-read for any UX designer who is considering how to ply their craft while working remote, and a worthy addition to the list of best UX books.
+This “new model of getting things done” often applies to UX designers who will have the flexibility to pursue many freelance opportunities, or who will work on a flexible basis with their full-time employers.
+It’s a must-read for any UX designer who is considering how to ply their craft while working remotely, and a worthy addition to the list of best UX books.

 Measuring User Experience: Working in UX design doesn’t involve just building things, it also involves measuring their effects, and seeing whether or not your designs lead to favorable outcomes for the user and your clients.
 This guide goes over how to leverage recent technological advances to track how your designs affect user behavior.